pivotal/docs-tap/api-auto-registration/installation.hbs.md

     sample-api-descriptor-with-absolute-url    Ready     <url-to-the-entity>    <url-to-the-api-spec>
     ```

-    If the status does not show `Ready`, you can inspect the reason with the detailed message shown
+    If the status does not show `Ready`, you can inspect and show the reason
     by running:

     ```console